Summer dance at Caddo tribal dance

 named bois d'arc ("bow wood," Osage orange)

 and, their trade in salt.
-(Some researchers think that trading
+This trading

-era.)
+era, as well as hundreds of years before European contact.
 The Caddo role as traders and, as information brokers,

 was partly a consequence of the strategic position of their